nwcadence/hol-azure-azureml/Azure Machine Learning Basics/README.md

 ![](./imgs/save_as_csv.png)

-4. Now that you have saved all the CSV files, click the following link to open your [Azure Machine Learning Workspace.](https://studio.azureml.net/?selectAccess=true&o=1)
+4. Now that you have saved the CSV file, click the following link to open your [Azure Machine Learning Workspace.](https://studio.azureml.net/?selectAccess=true&o=1)

 5. Click **NEW** on the bottom left of the page.